Rabadash8820/VbaModuleManager/README.md

 # Module Manager
 The Module Manager handles automatic importing and exporting of Excel class, form, and VB modules.
 Basically, the Manager imports all modules (*.bas, *.frm, *.frx, and *.cls files) stored in the same directory as your workbook when the workbook is opened, re-exports them every time it is saved, and removes them when the workbook is closed.
-Excel version 2007 and later are supported (not tested on 2003 or earlier).

 ## Benefits
 * Storing code as text allows macros to be edited in the IDE of your choice, like Visual Studio or Notepad++.
 All changes will be imported the next time you open the workbook!